SofaDefrost/Tutorials/PneuNets-Gripper/docs/simulation.md

 ## Pneumatic Actuator and Python script controller

 In this section, we will introduce a pneumatic actuator that will allow to interactively simulate the inflation of the finger's cavity.
 To do that, we first create a node that will take care of this task.
 Then, the surface mesh of the cavity has to be loaded using a mesh loader and the position are stored in a Mesh component which is a container.
 A MechanicalObject is created to store the degrees of freedom of the cavity which will be deforming during the simulation.
-The actuator in itself is created with the component SurfacePressureConstraint which is directly associated to the mesh container through the attribute "triangles".
+The actuator is created with the component SurfacePressureConstraint which is directly associated to the mesh container through the attribute "triangles".
 The actuation can be defined either by pressure or volume growth.
 Finally, a BarycentricMapping component is created to map the deformation of the cavity mesh to the mesh of the finger:

 ```python
 cavity = finger.createChild('cavity')